 Tsukune 32

-• In Japan, tsukune is often served with raw egg yolk (which is safe to consume in Japan).
-Optionally, dip in the raw egg yolk and enjoy!
+• Optionally, tsukune is often served in Japan with raw egg yolk (which is safe to consume in Japan) on the side for dipping.
+Enjoy!

 Tsukune 33